Welcome to Part 6 of the Cambly Kids Tutor Guide!

 Pro Tip: We understand that there will be times in which no matter how hard you try, circumstances outside of your control, (whether it be an emergency, tech issue, or an issue from the student side), will lead to a late start, early hang up, or a no show.

-In those situations, all that we ask is that you communicate clearly to the student what is going on as soon as you are able to.
+In those situations, all that we recommend that you communicate clearly to the student what is going on as soon as you are able to.
 Just a quick message to explain can go a long way into avoiding negative interactions and reviews.

 Use of Extra Resources